wmariuss/awesome-devops/README.md

 - [Podman](https://github.com/containers/podman) - A tool for managing OCI containers and pods.
 - [Linx](https://linx.software) - General-purpose low-code platform for building and hosting backend solutions.
 - [Piku](https://github.com/piku/piku) - The tiniest PaaS you've ever seen.
 Piku allows you to do git push deployments to your own servers.
+- [OrbStack](https://orbstack.dev/) - fast, light, and easy way to run Docker containers and Linux on MacOS.

 ## Internal Developer Platforms